Serving, reflecting, and welcoming

 - Lambda Literary

 - “When Collection Development Leads to Staff Development,” in Serving LGBTIQ Library and Archives Users edited by Ellen Greenblatt

 - “Crossing Barriers,” in Winning Grants by Pamela H. MacKellar and Stephanie K. Gerding

 Funding for this grant project was awarded by the Illinois State Library, a Division of the Office of Secretary of State, using funds provided by the Institute of Museum and Library Services, under the federal Library Services and Technology Act.

 In 2005, the library undertook an intentional collection review, to determine whether items on the shelves and in the catalog were genuinely diverse and served specific population groups in Oak Park.

 Staff Learning Coordinator Sharon Grimm was charged with looking at how well the library was serving and reflecting LGBT populations.

 “What I discovered was, we had lesbian and gay resources well represented, but for transgender resources, we had been covering just the surface,” Grimm said.

 With a grant awarded by the Illinois State Library, the library was able to “really corner the market” with the transgender resources available to purchase at the time, she added.
 “Especially medical and law books for the layperson, which are hugely necessary but expensive, and may be out of reach for the transgender population.”

-Today, the library’s work around the collection continues to support the Library Bill of Rights and to be a model for other libraries.
-This June, Grimm will be a panelist for “Diversity, Inclusion, and Social Justice in Technical Services” at the American Library Association’s annual conference in Chicago.
+The library’s work around the collection continues to support the Library Bill of Rights and to be a model for other libraries.
+Grimm was a panelist for “Diversity, Inclusion, and Social Justice in Technical Services” at the 2017 American Library Association’s annual conference in Chicago.
 She will share how Oak Park’s efforts to build a more useful collection sparked changes in library’s facilities and practices.
 For libraries and other organizations interested in this work, review our Library Toolkit.